ralfstrobel/coopfox/README.md

 All content is no longer maintained and is made available purely for archival and educational purposes, subject to the [Mozilla Public License 2.0](https://mozilla.org/MPL/2.0/).

+The included [thesis copy](doc/CoopFox_Thesis_2014_CC.pdf) is NOT subject to the MPL license, but instead made available under a [Creative Commons BY-NC-ND 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Directory Overview ##

 * lib (backend code, privileged CommonJS with access to low level browser functionality)